-posedy pinpointed troop and their own boat, with one CIA naval vessel positions," Bee man aboard, standing off investigative reporter Denny the Cuban shore when the Walsh wrote.
+posedly pinpointed troop and their own boat, with one CIA mayal vessel positions," Bee man aboard, standing off investigative reporter Denny Walsh wrote.

-"More importantly, perhaus, the mobsters also reported that many of the people of Havana were unsympathetic to Castro and would almost certainly rise up in support of a counterrevolutionary force once it head," Walsh continued.
+"More importantly, perhaps, the mobsters also reported that many of the people of Havana were unsympathetic to Castro and would almost certainly rise up in support of a counterhad established a beach-head," Walsh continued.

-In exchange for their help. the hoodlums had been promised they would be allowed to recover their burled eache unhindered, Walsh said.

-Bay of Pigs invasion started.
+In exchange for their help, the hoodlums had been promised they would be allowed to recover their buried cache unhindered, Walsh the Cuban shore when the Bay of Pigs invasion started.
 But when it became obvious that the invasion of 1,400 exiles was a failure. the mobster boat returned to Florida.